 Plan and create a sitemap to effectively decide on the hierarchy of products and services on your website.
 A sitemap will help avoid confusion, clutter, or omission of important items.
 Use typography effectively to make the sub-categories to pop out.
 For instance, you may make them larger, bolder, or use a different contrast.
 You may also add an extra space between them for the users to distinguish them clearly.

-Vii.
 Integrate a search icon

-Viii.
 Clearly label all the menus-page and homepage menu

 If you are not yet sure which descriptive words are fit for your website, consider performing A/B tests on your site.

-ix.
 Connect the logo back to the homepage.

-X. Indicate which page the user is on.
+Indicate which page the user is on

-Xi.
 Create access of all pages from any page

 First, ensure that all pages are accessible from the main menu.
 Then ensure that every page has a menu.
-To create more harmony, ensure that the web design is consistent throughout all the pages.
+To create more harmony, make sure that the web design is consistent throughout all the pages.
 Place the page menu and the navigation menu on the same spot in all the pages to avoid any confusion.